 *Please visit our Program Costs page for more detailed information.
 Program rates are subject to change and will be approved by the board of trustees in March.

 Students are required to do a DISC profile before the start of the course.

 This is an academically rigorous, college-level program.
 Students are expected to complete nightly homework assignments and actively participate in group projects.
 Students are expected to attend all classes every day, arrive on time, and meet all academic obligations.
 Free time will vary as each program is unique, as is the subsequent workload.

 - 1:45pm – 4:45pm Class Small Group Projects

-Students will be have a meal together on the last class (dinner or lunch).
-Students will be able to share their voice and include insights plans and goals as they move forward.
+Students will be have a meal together during the final class (dinner or lunch).
+Students will be able to share their voice and include insights, plans, and goals as they move forward.
 More details coming soon!